sg-hk/ccq/README.md

 #### Notes

+**nvim workflow**

-I find ccq works very well with (n)vim; asciinema doesn't capture the screen well within the editor, so I haven't shown it in the demo.
+I find ccq works very well with (n)vim; asciinema doesn't capture the screen well when I open Chinese text, so I haven't shown it in the demo.
 You can try yourself with the nvim keybinding below.
 Select a Chinese word, yank it to clipboard, then hit leader + a.

 ```lua
 function SendClipboardToCmd()